Prayer as Problem-Solving

 People in countries around the world dramatically mis-estimate the size of demographic groups.
 Researchers have chalked this up to bias alone.
 However, explanations of this misestimation have largely ignored theoretical models of perception.
 We present a model which combines an understanding of the nature of human estimations with a conceptualization of uncertainty as well as bias.
-Paper under review.
+Paper under review!

 Check out the conference proceeding here!